adamsilver/adamsilver.io-jekyll/index.md

 	<img src="/assets/img/adam2.jpg" alt="Adam Photo" width="85" height="85">
 </div>

-# Hello, I am Adam Silver, specialising in Engineering, UX and Strategy.
-I help companies and people make things simple and human.
-Based in London.
+# Hello, I am Adam Silver and I can help you and your company design and build websites that are simple and human.
+I am highly experienced in UI Engineering, UX and Strategy.
+I am based in London and Hertfordshire.

 ## Belief